The following are some frequently asked questions for all things related to password reset.

 Q: How far back do the password management reports go?

 A: The password management reports show operations occurring within the last 30 days.
-We are currently investigating how to make this a longer time period.
 For now, if you need to archive this data, you can download the reports periodically and save them in a separate location.

 Q: Is there a maximum number of rows that can appear on the password management reports?